aspose-total/Aspose.Total-Products/total/en/net/conversion/rtf-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert RTF to XLSB or Online App" h2="Export RTF to XLSB via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include RTF to XLSB conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSB.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include RTF to XLSB conversion feature in any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, making it the perfect choice for developers who need to quickly and easily add RTF to XLSB conversion to their applications.

+The process of converting RTF to XLSB using Aspose.Total for .NET is simple and straightforward.
+It involves two steps.
+Firstly, developers can use Aspose.Words for .NET to export RTF to HTML.
+This powerful component provides a wide range of features and capabilities, making it the perfect choice for developers who need to quickly and easily convert RTF to HTML.

+Once the RTF file has been converted to HTML, developers can then use Aspose.Cells for .NET Spreadsheet Programming API to convert the HTML to XLSB.
+This powerful component provides a wide range of features and capabilities, making it the perfect choice for developers who need to quickly and easily convert HTML to XLSB.

+Overall, Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include RTF to XLSB conversion feature in any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, making it the perfect choice for developers who need to quickly and easily add RTF to XLSB conversion to their applications.
+With Aspose.Total for .NET, developers can easily and quickly convert RTF to XLSB in just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}